ivogeorg/starter-arm-cortex-m0-asm-asst-part-1/README.md

 ### 1. Summary

 This assignment asks you to _trace_ a short program of ARM assembly language, originally compiled from a C program.
-Both a provided, and you can see them next to each other in the online [Compiler Explorer](https://godbolt.org/z/UwYDhA), with code correspondences highlighted in different colors.
+Both are provided in the repository, but you can see them next to each other in the online [Compiler Explorer](https://godbolt.org/z/4W6MNq), with code correspondences highlighted in different colors.
 To trace a program means to mock-execute each line/instuction and follow the manipulation of the data.

 ### 2. Requirements